Introduction

 Guidance

-The PUR process is intended to be as undemanding as possible.
-To this end, the PUR template provided to authorities intentionally retains the look and feel of the Keeper’s Assessment Report of a RMP.
-It is designed to be completed by an authority’s Key Contact.
-The three month period assigned by the Assessment Team for completion of the PUR template has been developed through stakeholder meetings and pilot schemes, and has been determined to offer sufficient time for the Key Contact to undertake the self-assessment.
+The PUR template provided to authorities intentionally retains the look and feel of the Keeper’s Assessment Report of an RMP.
+It is designed to be completed by an authority’s key contact.
+The three-month period assigned by the Assessment Team for completion of the PUR template has been developed through stakeholder meetings and pilot schemes, and has been determined to offer sufficient time for the key contact to undertake the self-assessment.

-The Key Contact will be sent a template, the layout of which was developed by the Assessment Team in consultation with stakeholders.
-For each PUR invitation the template will be partially populated by the Assessment Team.
-A summation of the Keeper’s comments on the authority’s agreed RMP, and the assigned red, amber, or green (RAG) status of the elements and evidence will be included in the relevant columns.
 The Key Contact should only populate the column titled “Self-Assessment Update as Submitted by the Authority since <Date>” with information concerning the elements of the agreed RMP.
 It is expected that authorities focus on those elements awarded an “amber” status when their RMP was agreed, as these are elements identified by the Keeper as requiring action.
-An example of a PUR template appears at the end of this document.

-When completing the template, the Assessment Team expects an authority to prioritise updates concerning those elements previously awarded an “amber” status.
 The submission of updates is not required for elements which were assigned a “green” status where there has been no significant change.
 However, where provision in relation to an element previously assigned a “green” status has changed, the Assessment Team would require to be informed of this.
 If these changes result in a weakening of provision, the Assessment Team would expect to be supplied with statements explaining how the authority intends to rectify this.
 In addition, authorities are welcome to submit updates and comment where further improvements have been made on elements already assigned a “green” status.
-Such updates will be acknowledged and feedback will be given.
+Such updates will be acknowledged.

 The Assessment Team only requires sight of evidence for elements in which agreement of the element was conditional upon an authority supplying particular documents when they became available.
 As the PUR process is informal and voluntary, in most cases the Assessment Team will base their response solely on statements provided in the authority’s completed template.